-Sledding injuries: a significant cause of hospitalizations, injuries during winter monthsOctober 15th, 2011 in Health /
+Sledding injuries: a significant cause of hospitalizations, injuries during winter monthsOctober 15, 2011 in Medicine & Health / Health

 In new research, 30 percent of children hospitalized following a sledding injury suffered significant head injuries, and 10 percent of these children had a permanent disability.
 The research, presented Saturday, Oct.
 15, at the American Academy of Pediatrics (AAP) National Conference and Exhibition (NCE) in Boston, supports the need for helmet use and other safety precautions to prevent traumatic sledding injuries.